MiraiSubject/cosette-lite/README.md

 Go to `packages/config/config.ts` and modify the fields accordingly:

 - Host: the host of the tournament, preferrably their osu! username for clarity.
-This can also be the owner of the discord server if this is not a tournament.
+This can also be the owner of the Discord server if this is not a tournament.
-- Name: the name of the tournament or discord server
+- Name: the name of the tournament or Discord server

-- Discord: You will need to enable developer mode in your discord client to be able to fill these fields in.
+- Discord: You will need to enable developer mode in your Discord client to be able to fill these fields in.
-  - guildId: the value you get from Copy ID when you right click on the server icon.
+  - guildId: the guild where people get joined to by the application
-  - welcomeChannelId: the channel id of where the bot can send welcome messages to confirm a successful entry for the user.
+  - welcomeChannelId: the channel where the bot can send welcome messages to confirm a successful entry for the user.
   - ownerId: unused.
-  - roles: a list of roles you want give to the user in the following format: (make sure your instance of the bot can modify roles)
+  - roles: a list of roles you want give to the user in the following format:
     ```json
     {
         "id": "role id from your client",